Duncarro/ECC3479-Profit-Margins/README.md

 1. **library.R**
    - Installs and loads all required packages
-   - *This script is executed at the start of all other scripts by default.
+   - *This script is executed at the start of all other scripts by default

 2. **data_cleaning.R**
    - Downloads data from ABS and cleans it